holhp/chat_app/README.md

 1. PHP > 7.0, MySQL > 4

-2. Check your these two ports and close them if thery are being used 3000 & 2020
+2. Check your these two ports ```3000 & 2020``` and close them if they are being used

-3. Please check out this link to know that your browser supports websocket or not
+3. Check out this link to know that your browser supports websocket or not

 ``https://crossbar.io/docs/Browser-Support/``

 ## Step to run

-1.Run composer update
+1. Run composer update <br>

 2. Export data in <br>
 ```database/chat_app.sql```